-Best 4th of July Mattress Sale: How to Find the Right Mattress This Holiday Weekend
+The Best 4th of July Mattress Sale & How to Shop

 It's the most wonderful time of year: You've got your OOO on for the long weekend and you're headed to the beach.
 Yep, it's the 4th of July.
 In addition to being a popular time to go on vacation and spend time in the sun, this holiday weekend is also a great time to shop.
 You'll find plenty of deals on everything from electronics to home appliances to, of course, mattresses on and around July 4th.

 A quality mattress is a worthwhile investment since it can aid in your ability to get a good night's sleep.
 If you've had your current mattress for eight or more years, you may want to consider buying a new one this holiday weekend when you can snag a discount.

 Below, we've rounded up the best 4th of July mattress deals and answers to your most common questions so you can find the right mattress for you at a great price.
 Enjoy your much-needed time off this summer—on a comfortable new mattress.

 What's the best 4th of July mattress sale to shop this year?
 You have plenty of options to choose from since many brands are offering discounts.
 Saatva is having a sale too: This holiday weekend, take $200 off your purchase of $1,000 or more when it includes at least one mattress.

 Here are the best 4th of July mattress sales on innerspring, memory foam, and other mattress types.
 Your perfect match awaits!